 Sea Level Anomalies relative to a mean profile are computed using repeat-track analysis for each Jason-1 cycle.
 To monitor Jason-1 performances and ocean signals, the cycle per cycle standard deviation of the SLA is plotted as a function of time.

 Standard deviation of Sea Level Anomalies

 6 Particular investigations

-6.1 TP - Jason-1 cross-calibration results
+6.1 TP and Jason-1 comparisons